 What we love

-- Traversing the Arctic landscape using the age old method of snow shoes
+- Traversing the Arctic landscape using the age-old method of snowshoes, the laughs ensue!

 Birmingham, Bournemouth, Bristol, Doncaster, East Midlands, Leeds Bradford, London Gatwick, Newcastle